sensu/sensu-docs/content/sensu-go/5.12/guides/troubleshooting.md

 ## Troubleshooting assets {#asset-issues}

 Asset filters allow for scoping an asset to a particular operating system or architecture.
 You can see an example of those in the [asset reference documentation][asset-ref].
-If an asset filter is improperly applied, this can prevent the asset from being downloaded to the desired entity, and will result in a message like:
+If an asset filter is improperly applied, this can prevent the asset from being downloaded by the desired entity, and will result in a message like:

 {{< highlight shell >}}
 monitoring-script.sh not found